parlaynu/pi-camviewer/README.md

     $ ./rcam-viewer.py tcp://192.168.1.37:8089

 This displays the application as shown below.
-The image is shown in the main part of the window, with the image metadata displayed on the right.
+The image is in the main part of the window, with the image metadata displayed on the right.

 ![MainWindow](docs/main-window.png "Main Window")

 You can toggle between fitting the image by cropping and scaling.
-You can also manually adjust the exposure and the focus (if you have one of the v3 camera modules).
-The controls are all available in the menus with shortcuts.
+You can also manually adjust the exposure and if you have one of the v3 camera modules, you can also manually adjust the focus.

+The available controls are all accessible from the menus with shortcuts shown.

 There is also a histogram view.
-It generates the histogram based on the central window of the image.
-I find it useful (sometimes) when manually setting the exposure,
+It generates the histogram based on a central region of the image.
+I find it useful (sometimes) when manually setting the exposure.

 ## Optional Setup